2013 Yemeni Ministry of Defense attack: Aftermath

 The remains of many of the victims of the attack were handed over to their relatives on 6 December for burial.

-On 12 December, several foreign embassies, companies and organisations across different parts the country, including in Sana'a, closed their doors after Yemeni authorities had informed them of possible terrorist attacks during the day.
-Among them included the UN office in Sana'a and the international American School.
+On 12 December, several foreign embassies, companies and organisations across different parts the country, including in Sanaa, closed their doors after Yemeni authorities had informed them of possible terrorist attacks during the day.
+Among them included the UN office in Sanaa and the international American School.
 The same day, a Yemeni judge charged three Saudis with illegally entering the country to join AQAP.
 The group was arrested in Amran after travelling through the al-Buqa border crossing.

 Additionally, the U.S. launched a drone strike on a car in Radda, al-Bayda governorate, targeting mid-level AQAP leader Shawqi Ali Ahmed al-Badani.
 U.S. officials reported killing nine to 12 militants in the airstrike.
 In contrast, Yemeni security officials said that the strike killed 13 civilians heading to a wedding party.